Ranu75/Ranu75/README.md

 ### Hello everyone 👋

-- :mortar_board: I was graduated from ENSAI in Advanced statistical engineering & Data Science.
+- :mortar_board: I was graduated from ENSAI, a french engineering school, in Advanced statistical engineering & Data Science.

 - :handshake: I’m looking to collaborate on differents sectors.
 As a junior, I am motivated to work on various activities which need to collaborate with different engineers.